ultranaut/chalk/README.md

-# A websockets chat type thing using React
+# A WebSocket/React chat type thing
+Experimentin' 'n such